 Build Command

 The cc-deck build command provisions developer environments from a declarative manifest.
-It supports two targets: container images built with Podman, and remote machines provisioned over SSH with Ansible.
+It supports three targets: container images built with Podman, OpenShell sandbox images with security policies, and remote machines provisioned over SSH with Ansible.
 A single manifest captures your local tools, shell configuration, Claude Code plugins, and MCP servers, then generates the correct artifacts for whichever target you choose.

 Prerequisites